 Writing and Reading Placement Testing

 All incoming first-year students will compose a brief essay off campus, on their own time.
 This score along with high school GPA and SAT scores will help determine which first-year English course you will take.
-Incoming transfer students may need to take the Accuplacer Reading test in addition to composing an essay if they have never completed and successfully transferred a college-level composition course.
+Incoming transfer students may also need to write an essay if English courses were not transferred from a previous institution.
 If you are a transfer student, you will be informed which exams and assessments you need prior to registration.

 CollegeBoard offers official sample questions and test prep applications for all ACCUPLACER exams.
 Our English Department offers sample student essays along with feedback to help incoming first-year students prepare for the writing placement essay.
 Students are also encouraged to visit the Writing Studio in the Academic Achievement Center for free one-on-one tutoring in writing.
 Click on the links below to access a particular resource: